Kansas Payroll Tax Registration

 1. Register for a Kansas Unemployment Tax Account

 Employers with Kansas employees must register with Department of Labor for an Unemployment Insurance tax account.
-The Department will review your registration, assign you an employer account number, and send you the account number and a PIN.
+The Department will review your registration, assign you an employer account number, and send you a determination letter with the account number and a PIN.

 2. Configure Payroll with your Unemployment Tax Number

-Add your employer account number and Unemployment Insurance contribution rate to your payroll provider.
+Add your employer account number and Unemployment Insurance contribution rate (or reimbursable status) to your payroll provider.

 Review your compliance risks, free.